Otero County Court Records

 Toll-Free: (800) 874-3743

-Criminal records from either agency can be requested using the Alamogordo Police Department’s public records request form (PDF).
-Requesters must provide the name of the individual who is the subject of the search, along with a return address for delivery.
-Each agency only provides criminal information related to arrests and incidents within its own jurisdiction.
+Criminal records from either agency can be requested using the Alamogordo Police Department's public records request form (PDF).
+Include the name of the individual who is the subject of the search along with a return address for delivery.
+Keep in mind that each agency provides criminal information only for arrests and incidents within its own jurisdiction.

 For statewide criminal background checks, the New Mexico Department of Public Safety operates the Law Enforcement Records Bureau.
 Background search requests can be submitted through that bureau, and copies of criminal history reports from across the state are forwarded to qualified requesters.